 How can I ensure I stay as safe as possible whilst attending a funeral?

-Mourners who are not part of the same household are advised to stay the recommended 2 metres apart from each other and avoid shaking hands or making other physical contact.
-It is also advised that you do not share stationery items (orders of service, condolence cards) or pens amongst mourners who are not part of the same household.
+Mourners who are not part of the same household or support bubble are advised to stay the recommended 2 metres apart from each other and avoid shaking hands or making other physical contact.
+It is also advised that you do not share stationery items (orders of service, condolence cards) or pens amongst mourners who are not part of the same household or support bubble.

 You should also follow the advice on social distancing when travelling to and from the funeral.
 If you are using shared transport with others that you do not normally meet and where social distancing is not possible, you should consider wearing a face covering.